 - If you are sick within three hours of taking the tablet then you should take another tablet as soon as possible.
 You will need to get a further supply through your doctor or pharmacy.

 - For some women your doctor may prescribe two levonorgestrel tablets, to be taken together at the same time.
 This will usually only happen if you are taking certain other medicines that affect how well levonorgestrel works.

 Getting the most from your treatment

-- EHC is for occasional 'back-up' use only.
+- EHC is for occasional use only.
 It should not be relied upon as a regular method of contraception.
 Do not use EHC more than once in the same menstrual cycle.

 - Taking the 'morning after pill' will not provide protection against pregnancy for the rest of your cycle.
 If you are already using a regular method of contraception such as the contraceptive pill, you should continue to take this at your regular times, although you should also use a condom or avoid having sex until your next period.

 - Your next period may occur a few days earlier or later than expected.
 If your periods are delayed by more than about 5-7 days, or if your bleeding is unusual in any way, see your doctor for further advice.
 Even if you have taken the tablet correctly, there is still a small risk of pregnancy and a pregnancy test may be advised.

 - If you have any pain in your lower tummy (abdomen) or any unusual vaginal bleeding in the following few weeks, you should see a doctor.
 These may be signs of an ectopic pregnancy, and although this is rare, it is best to be aware of the possibility as it is a serious condition.

 - EHC will not protect you against sexually transmitted infections.
 Speak with your pharmacist, doctor or clinic if you are concerned about this and need advice.